 On completion of this course, the student will be able to:

-- Have a good understanding of the role of comparisons in policy debates and policy making
+- ¿ have a good understanding of the role of comparisons in policy debates and policy formulation

 |Graduate Attributes and Skills